premchander-revature/interviewquestions/MCQBasedques.md

 </details>
 </details>

-27. Which data manipulation command is used to combines the records from one or more tables?
+27.Which data manipulation command is used to combines the records from one or more tables?

  a.
 SELECT